MicrosoftDocs/power-pages-docs/power-pages-docs/configure/webapi-azure-blob.md

 ### Create a web role

-If you don't have a web role with permissions to the table you're accessing, the following steps show how to create a web role and assign table permissions.
+If you don't have a web role with permissions to the required table, use the following steps to create a web role and assign table permissions.

 1. Open the [Portal Management app](portal-management-app.md).

-1. In the left pane, in the **Security** section, select **Web Roles**.
+1. In the left pane, within the **Security** section, select **Web Roles**.

 1. Select **New**.